KushGabani/Data-Structure-Implementation/README.md

                      heap - (ArrayList<Integer>) A dynamic array to visualise Heap Data Structure

-     function Heap() : A constructor of Heap class used to initialise its objects. args : (int[]) An array of integers to be visualised as a heap. returns : void
+     function Heap() : A constructor of Heap class used to initialise its objects.

-     function Heap() : A overloaded constructor of Heap Class used to initialise its objects.

-     PRIVATE function getLeftChild() : A private function that returns the index of left child of an element args : (ArrayList<Integer>) the heap itself, (int) index of the element whose left child's index need to be found. returns : int
+     PRIVATE function getLeftChild() : A private function that returns the index of left child of an element args : (int) index of the element whose left child's index need to be found. returns : (int) index of the left child if it exists, otherwise -1;

-     PRIVATE function getRightChild() : A private function that returns the index of right child of an element. args : (ArrayList<Integer>) the heap itself, (int) index of the element whose right child's index need to be found. returns : int
+     PRIVATE function getRightChild() : A private function that returns the index of right child of an element. args : the heap itself, (int) index of the element whose right child's index need to be found. returns : (int) index of the right child if it exists, otherwise -1;

      function swap() : This function is used to swap to elements in the array args : (int) First element's index, (int) Second element's index